 Sheelagh is a writer and vicar who lives in the North West of England.
 She seeks to bring stories of ordinary people dealing with contemporary issues of faith and life to the widest audience.

-Sunday 11th Oct will be Homelessness Sunday in the UK.
+Sunday 20 will be Homelessness Sunday in the UK.
 Churches throughout the country will pray for those without shelter and for those who work to support them.
 My Church works in partnership with a local based homeless charity that now provides accommodation to 6 young people in our converted Parish Rooms.(see 'About Me').
-Keep an eye on the twitter feed @aston_sheelagh this week as links to videos explaining how they help young people get back on their feet and how my church helps them.

 This book was great.
 It was different, mysterious and cunning; it showed the ups and downs of fame.
 The divas, the wannabes, the co-star crushes, the screaming fans, the fights and homework.
 Towards the end it became a real page-turner, finding out about the saboteur.